devopsman/terraform-fargate-demo1/README.md

 41 steps (37 passed, 2 skipped)
 Run 1576506078 finished within a moment```

 Note: This step does not require that Terraform Infrastructure to be deployed on AWS, it runs against Terraform code only.
+Not whole code covered here, I added just a few tests for Demo